EzJacob/FlappyBirdUnity/README.md

 4. Not being able to test things smoothly, I had to make certain assumptions.

-5. A challenge I haven't resolved is that some tests in Play Mode don't work.
+5. Some tests in Play Mode don't work.
 The issue arises when setting up components for the tests, not during the testing itself.

 ## How Challenges Were Resolved: